 Dr. Samanci and I travel with "You Are the Ocean," sometimes alone and sometimes together.
 In 2018, I had the pleasure of setting up the installation in São Paulo, Brazil, Vancouver, BC, and at Stanford University and Northwestern University.

 Dr. Samanci and I wrote an article about "You Are the Ocean" for Leonardo, a journal at the intersection of the arts, science, and technology, published by The MIT Press.
 Our article debuted at SIGGRAPH 2018, the world's largest computer graphics conference.

 Özge Samanci and Gabriel Caniglia.
 You Are the Ocean.
 Leonardo, Volume 51, Issue 4, MIT Press.

 I began working at The Garage when it first opened, during the fall of 2015.
-As a technical consultant, I help manage the growing collection of technology contained within the space, which includes teaching students how to use the equipment.
+As a technical consultant, I help manage the technology contained within the space, which includes teaching students, faculty, and visitors how to use the equipment.

 A problem quickly became apparent: The Garage had no central location for its growing collection of 3D printers, CNC mills, and other maker equipment.
 During the summer of 2016, I had the unique opportunity to convert one of the classrooms into a Makerspace as a full-time internship.
 The goal was to create a dedicated learning and working environment for students interested in AR, VR, and hardware.